-Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area, moving across SE 73rd Avenue and north from SE Hwy 42, which are roadways with access and traffic concerns, and away from existing Medium Residential/Urban Area sites that have not yet initiated specific development review applications.
-Further, the site is and adjoins existing lands used in active agricultural operations, wherein conversion of the site will then place residential development directly adjacent to the historic agricultural uses that will remain, particularly adjoining to the north, and then to the south of the site across SE Hwy 42.
+Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area, moving across SW 73rd Avenue, which is a roadway with access and traffic concerns, and away from Medium Residential/Urban Area sites that have not yet initiated specific development review applications.
+Further, the site is and adjoins existing lands used in active agricultural operations, wherein conversion of the site will then place residential development directly adjacent to the historic agricultural uses that will remain, particularly to the north and south of the site.
 The application is not consistent with FLUE Policy 2.1.6.